spatie/laravel-resource-links/docs/usage/link-parameters.md

 weight: 4
 ---

-An link resource will try to deduce the parameters for a route as best as possible when generating the link to that route.
+A link resource will try to deduce the parameters for a route as best as possible when generating the link to that route.
 Without extra configuration the parameters of the current request and the current model given to the resource are used to construct the links.

 But it is also possible to specify your own parameters: